yarbroughw/JMDE/README.md

-JMDE -- JSON Metadata Discovery Engine
+The JSON Metadata Discovery Engine
 ===============================

 JMDE is the outcome of my undergraduate thesis work.
 It takes an arbitrary JSON